Eliagiac/Eliagiac/README.md

 🔗 **LinkedIn:** [Elia Giaccardi](https://www.linkedin.com/in/giaccardi-elia/)

-Looking forward to collaborating with you and making strides in the world of technology!
+Looking forward to collaborating with you!